LukusCRichards/Ammo-Management-Package/Raycast Shooting & Damaging Documentation.md

-### Reducing Max Ammo Per Reload
+### Reloading gun

-#### Simple vVersion (Included in Package)
+#### Simple Version (Included in Package)

 This version is included in the package and gives a simple way of reloading the gun.
 Note that this version is only meant for guns with **Unlimited ammo** as this does not reduce the maximum ammo capacity of the guns.

-To start off create three vriables: a public int variable called maxAmmo and give it a value of 10, a private int called currentAmmo and a public float variable called reloadTime with a value of 1f.
+To start off create three vriables: a public int variable called **maxAmmo** and give it a value of your choosing, a private int called **currentAmmo** and a public float variable called **reloadTime** with a value of 1f.
+Next thing to do is to write the following in the **Start** function:

+    currentAmmo = maxAmmo;

+If you deleted the Start function go ahead and write it back in.

+Next, go to the **Shoot** method and write the following:

+    currentAmmo--;

+This will subtract the currentAmmo value by one and this can be written anywhere i the Shoot method, but outside of an if statement is recomended.

+By now, everytime you shoot, the currentAmmo value should shrink by one every time you shoot the gun.
+If it didn't, you might have put it in an if stetement and you made it so the bullets only shrink when another condition is met.

+To make sure that whenever the gun runs out of ammo and reloads when it does, write the following in the **Update** method:

+    if(currantAmmo <=0)
+    {
+        Reload();
+        return;
+    }

+Now create a **private** function called reload and write the following:

+    Reload()
+    {
+        Debug.Log("Reloading"); //So whenever the gun reloads, you know get notified on in the console tab that it worked. currentAmmo = maxAmmo;
+    }

+By now, everytime you fire the gun and it runs out of ammo, it should reload.
+Though there is a slight problem with the reload script: it reloads instantly and that's not going to be in synch for the reload animations.

+To add a delay to this, make sure that you did **not** remove **using System.Collections** and in the Reload function, change the void to an **IEnumerator** and write **yield return new WaitForSeconds(reloadTime);** on top of **currentAmmo = maxAmmo;**.
+By now, reload method should look like this:

+    Reload()
+    {
+        yield return new WaitForSeconds(reloadTime);
+        currentAmmo = maxAmmo;
+    }

+Now, go back to the Update method and change the referenced Shoot method to the folowing:

+    if(currantAmmo <=0)
+    {
+        StartCoroutine(Reload());
+        return;
+    }

+Now whenever the ammo reaches 0, the gun will reload and there will be a few seconds (depending on reloadTime value) before the gun can fire again.
+After the delay, you can continue firing.
+However, every frame when you run out of ammo, the script will start the reload Coroutine and t should only be doing it once.

+To fix this, create a privte bool and name it isReloading.
+Then set it to false.

 #### Complex Version (Not Included)

 ### Rate of Fire

 ### Adding Effects To The Gun (Not Included in Package)